Zimbabwe: Politics

 In mid-September 2008, after protracted negotiations overseen by the leaders of South Africa and Mozambique, Mugabe and Tsvangirai signed a power-sharing deal in which Mugabe retained control over the army.
-Donor nations adopted a 'wait-and-see' attitude, wanting to see real change being brought about by this merger before committing themselves to funding rebuilding efforts, which are estimated to take at least five years.
-On 11 February 2009 Tsvangirai was sworn in as prime minister by Mugabe.
+Donor nations adopted a 'wait-and-see' attitude, wanting to see real change being brought about by this merger before committing themselves to funding rebuilding efforts, which were estimated to take at least five years.
+On 11 February 2009, Tsvangirai was sworn in as prime minister by Mugabe.

 In November 2008, the government of Zimbabwe spent US$7.3 million donated by The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 A representative of the organisation declined to speculate on how the money was spent, except that it was not for the intended purpose, and the government has failed to honour requests to return the money.

-In February 2013, Zimbabwe's election chief, Simpson Mtambanengwe, resigned due to ill health.
-His resignation came months before the country's constitutional referendum and elections.

-The status of Zimbabwe politics has been thrown into question by a coup taking place in November 2017, ending Mugabe's 30 year presidential incumbency.
+The status of Zimbabwe politics has been thrown into question by a coup taking place in November 2017, ending Mugabe's 30-year presidential incumbency.
 Emmerson Mnangagwa was appointed president following this coup and was officially elected with 50.8% of the vote in the 2018 Zimbabwean general election, avoiding a run-off and making him the third president of Zimbabwe.

-The government has received negative comments among its citizen for always shutting down the internet in the past amid protests such as the one planned on the 31st of July.
-2020.
+The government has received negative comments among its citizens for always shutting down the internet in the past amid protests such as the one planned on 31 July 2020.

+In July 2023, Zimbabwean President Emmerson Mnangagwa voiced support for the Russian invasion of Ukraine.